The Axis story

 True entrepreneurship and high standards

-This model has resulted in Axis becoming the market leader in network cameras and video encoders.
-Today, we’re driving network video development, providing a variety of network video products to the market and smoothing the transition from analog to digital solutions.
+The business model has resulted in Axis becoming the global market leader in network cameras and video encoders.
+Today, we’re driving network video development, providing a variety of network video products and creating various Internet of Security Things products to broaden the use of IP networks.

 The moments that made us